xuminic/markdown-toc-c/README.md

   ```
   md-toc -o README1.md README2.md README3.md
   ```
   `md-toc` can batch process the markdown files.
   Each file would be updated with the new TOC.

+  If there's no `<!--toc-->` mark in the markdown file, the TOC will be saved at the beginning of the file.

 ## Options

 - `-o` aka `--overwrite`: update the markdown file with the TOC.
+- `-s` aka `--show`: show the markdown file with TOC in console, no overwrite.

+Without option, the `md-toc` will show only the TOC part in the console, not the TOC with the input file.